-Providers who will be seeing only Medicare members will be credentialed directly by TNGA and are not required to complete the DCH credentialing process.
+Providers who will be seeing Medicare members will be credentialed directly by TNGA.
 All credentialing documents will be submitted to TNGA and processed by the TNGA credentialing staff.
 Upon completion of this credentialing process, the provider will be eligible to be contracted to see the Health Plan's Medicare population.
 The provider will receive written notification of their participation status from TNGA once the credentialing process is complete.
-Every three years, TNGA will also manage the re-credentialing process for these Medicare-only providers.
+The provider shouldn't' begin seeing members until they are notified by the Network Management Department that they appropriately loaded in the TNGA system and are Active.
+Every three years, TNGA will also manage the re-credentialing process for Medicare providers.